vkanicka/vkanicka/README.md

-### Hello, it's Victoria 💚
+### Hello, it's Victoria 🕊️🌱🎨

-# I am a software engineer coming from the marketing analytics world.
+# I am a software engineer with a background in marketing analytics and data visualization.

 My site is live @ [https://victoria-kanicka.herokuapp.com/](https://victoria-kanicka.herokuapp.com/)